Arianna Simpson of a16z on Yield Guild Games, the firm’s newest bet on crypto + gaming – TechCrunch

 TC: So these Axies can be cashed out for currency, but where, and who is buying them?

-AS: They can be bought or sold on exchanges and other players are buying them if they need to breed in “Axe” and needs some [Axies]; others are buying them for investment purposes.
+AS: They can be bought or sold on exchanges and other players are buying them if they need to breed in “Axie” and needs some [Axies]; others are buying them for investment purposes.
 Also, they aren’t necessarily selling the NFTs but they may be selling the tokens that they earn as part of the gameplay.

 TC: There are now 5,000 of these scholars playing the game.
 Are they mostly in Southeast Asia?

-AS: A majority of the players and scholars are in Southeast Asia, but we’re seeing really strong international growth as well, both for “Axe Infinity” and YGG, in particular.
+AS: A majority of the players and scholars are in Southeast Asia, but we’re seeing really strong international growth as well, both for “Axie Infinity” and YGG, in particular.
 At this point, scaling internationally is definitely a core focus for the YGG team.

 TC: You mentioned crypto Twitter.
 What about Discord and Reddit?
 Where else are you looking around for new crypto projects that are bubbling up and capturing people’s imagination?

 AS: All of the above.
 Discord in particular is very actively used by the crypto community, and the thing that’s interesting there is it really allows you to get a pulse for how active a community is, how engaged people are, how frequently they’re talking, and what they’re talking about.
-It gives you a look into the community at large and that’s very important thing to consider when looking to make an investment or assess the health of a project.
+It gives you a look into the community at large and that’s a very important thing to consider when looking to make an investment or assess the health of a project.